 Lastly, to bring it full circle, have you found time to skate while doing all this traveling?
 Any dope spots in some of the foreign places you’ve visited?
 Any skate scenes in a place we don’t know about?

 I try.
 It’s hard to bring a board and skate shoes with you on some trips.
 Turkey has some amazing spots, but it was hard to skate.
 I brought skate shoes (cheap suede kicks) and borrowed a dude’s board that I met and skated for a few hours in Gaziantep.
 They had a shitty but fun skate park.
 Other than that, there’s no skating going down in Barrow, Alaska.

-This story appears in Mass Appeal Issue 53, which you can purchase here.
+This story appears in Mass Appeal Issue 53.
+Read more stories from the issue here.